symfony-cmf/symfony-cmf-docs/bundles/block/create_your_own_blocks.rst

 * Default settings from the block service;
-* If you use a 3rd party bundle you might want to change them in the bundle configuration for your application see :ref:`bundle-block-configuration`;
+* If you use a 3rd party bundle you might want to change them in the bundle configuration for your application see :ref:`bundles-block-configuration`;
 * Settings can be altered through template helpers (see example below);
 * And settings can also be altered in a block document.
 Do this only for settings that are individual to the specific block instance rather than